 Toxteth has a very long history of its own.
 Entering history as two manors, the area became a hunting forest, and a Royal Park.
-For almost 400 years this prevented the area from changing or developing
+For almost 400 years this prevented the area from changing or developing to any great extent, and the amount of agriculture that was allowed in the forest was very small.

 In the 17th century, however, Toxteth’s park status was removed, and first farmers, then industrialists, moved in to take advantage of the newly available land.
 With industry came residential areas, and soon Toxteth was filling with the terraces it is still largely known for today.
 Many of these terraces were unfit for habitation, and slum clearance began before the 19th century was over.
 In the late 20th century, more clearances took place, and this area of land next to the Mersey began to enter a new age of redevelopment, although this was not also without its critics.